Sick leave and employment

 Week 42: Sick report to UWV

-After 42 weeks of illness, your employer must report you sick to the UWV.
+After 42 weeks of sick leave, your employer must report you sick to the UWV.
 This is a formal obligation that affects your later WIA application.

 Week 52: First-year evaluation

-After one year of illness, an extensive evaluation takes place.
+After one year of sick leave, an extensive evaluation takes place.
 Employer and employee assess whether the reintegration process needs to be adjusted.

 Week 91: WIA application